Daniel-Brai/dotfiles/README.md

 # dotfiles
-A collection of files related to my dev setup
+A collection of files related to my dev setup on WSL 2 Ubuntu 20.04

 ## Requirements
 1. neovim